-Recycling metal is something we may have to put more effort and focus into in the near and long term future.
+Recycling metal is something we may have to become more effective at in society in the near and long term future.

-New technology and new electronics are putting more demand on certain types of metals – which is raising the question of how sustainably we might be using metal resources.
+New technology and new electronics are putting more demand on certain types of metals – which is raising the question of how sustainably we might be using and recovering metal resources.

 In this guide we look at the present, and potential future of recycling metal.

 Summary – Metal Recycling

 There’s several factors to consider that could impact the future of producing, using and disposing of metals